California pub tries to keep calm, carry on with virus rules

 Ye Olde King's Head, a mock Tudor fixture near the beach in Santa Monica, weathered a lengthy shutdown in the spring, a destructive ransacking during police protests in May and public health orders that have required constant adaptation.

-“It’s like every week there’s a different rule to follow,” Powers said as she readied the establishment for the latest rules.
+“It’s like every week there’s a different rule to follow,” Powers said as she readied the establishment for the latest rules that includes changing closing time from 2 a.m. to 10 p.m.
 “We’re trying to keep up but things happen so fast.”

 The California Restaurant Association has said thousands of restaurants have closed statewide and it fears more than a third of restaurants open in March before the first shutdown order will eventually go out of business.